-Complementary to the All About Clinical Trials course, and the Pharmacotherapy in Older People Course, the Cardiovascular Pharmacotherapy in Women course aims to improve competency and confidence of participants in:
+Complementary to the All About Clinical Trials course, and the Pharmacotherapy in Older People course, the Cardiovascular Pharmacotherapy in Women course aims to improve the competency and confidence of participants in:

 - Bridging knowledge gaps regarding cardiovascular treatment and risk assessment of female patients

 - The assessment of both cardiovascular risk and the effect of pharmacotherapy in women